 If you want to go inside and explore the palaces, it costs €16 ($19) per person.
 However, if you’re traveling on a budget, then you can just come and explore the illustrious gardens for free!
 They’re stunning and will take your breath away.

 After exploring Belvedere Palace, make your way to Cafe Hofburg.
 You can get there by taking the D tram.
 This is an excellent place to try Sachertorte, which is essentially a chocolate cake with chocolate icing and apricot jam filling.
+Trying sachertorte is one of the best things to do in Austria.

 While the most popular place to try this is at Hotel Sacher, I can’t recommend enough that you go to Cafe Hofburg instead.
 The lines to get into Hotel Sacher take hours, especially if you visit during a popular time to eat (such as lunch).
 However, if you go to Cafe Hofburg, there is usually no line at all.
 Plus, outdoor seating is abundant, and it’s located right in Hofburg.